Spotting Etesian winds in solar imagery using moonglint

 As a cross comparison, Figure 6 shows winds from scatterometer that point at two facts.
 First, the general direction of the wind, in the observed domain predominantly from the north.
 Second, the effect of the islands and orography, with wind blocking and channelling.
 In the case of Crete, channelling occurs at the eastern flank of the island, with calm winds in the wake area south of that region.
 This is also reflected in the DNB imagery, as calm waters mean more reflection.

-Blue Moon over the south American region, seen during the MGS-3 commissioning phase, consisting of five-minute rapid scans of the Earth and Moon.
+Blue Moon over the south American region, seen during the MGS-3 commissioning phase.